tagarelab/MultiGPUGridder/src/Documentation/MainPage.md

 ![CUDA_Streaming_Overview](./Images/CUDA_Streaming_Overview.png)

-For example, in the gpuGridder:: ForwardProject function, we perform asynchronous (async) memory transfers from the host (i.e.the CPU) to the device (i.e.the GPU).
+For example, in the gpuGridder::ForwardProject function, we perform asynchronous (async) memory transfers from the host (i.e.the CPU) to the device (i.e.the GPU).
 The following simplified code illustrates this

     cudaMemcpyAsync(
         d_CoordAxes->GetPointer(),